memtrip/SQLKing/README.md

 The `tests/java/com/beyondconstraint/sqlking` package contains a full set of unit and integration tests.

 ####TODO####
-- Upgrade the schema gracefully, instead of dropping and recreating
+- Upgrade the schema gracefully, instead of dropping and recreating the database
-- Use @annotation processing to auto generate query classes (remove the dependency on reflection)
+- Use @annotation processing to auto generate query classes during the build process.
+This will attempt deprecate the reflection heavy areas of the library
+- Add the Random() method to OrderBy